KODEGAS/Medusa-2.0/ROUND2_COMPETITOR_GUIDE.md

 **Rules**:
 - Hints must be unlocked sequentially (1 → 2 → 3)
 - Each challenge has its own set of 3 hints
-- Total possible hint penalty: 300 points per challenge (900 max total)
+- Total possible hint penalty: 300 points per challenge

 ### Scoring Examples